gregstula/unix-config/README.md

 anything like keybinds etc

 ## NVIM Setup
-Lazy will install itself on first use and NeoVim should just werk *You need to run checkhealth if something isn't working, you need to install tree-sitter tree-sitter-cli, etc*
+Lazy will install itself on first use and NeoVim should just werk [0]

+*[0] You need to run checkhealth if something isn't working, you need to install tree-sitter tree-sitter-cli, etc*